machingclee/machingclee.github.io/static/media/304-error-handling-in-command-handler-axon.c4993a5a.md

 - Almost every request from frontend will require the latest information from backend.

-- Therefore it is crucial to implement a "waiting mechanism" to await for the outcome of ***multiple events*** trggered by a single command.
+- Therefore it is crucial to implement a "waiting mechanism" to await for the eventual outcome of ***multiple events*** triggered by a single command.

 #### Controller Side with Subscription Query